AdamFehse/CookMode/README.md

 By turning the SHOP sheet into interactive recipe cards, cooks get direct access to the same information the chef and partners use to run the business.
 No translation, no lag, no “we’ll print the new recipes next week.”
 Just clarity, immediacy, and alignment across the team.

-Future Metrics & Insights
+Future & Insights:

 Knowledge is power in the kitchen, too.
-With the same data powering recipes, we can unlock more:
+With the same data powering recipes, we can unlock potential.

-Sales history: Show how much of a dish we’ve sold before.

-Ingredient insights: Fun facts, sourcing notes, or health details for each ingredient.

-Usage metrics: Compare ingredient use against averages, highlight cost drivers, or flag shortages in real-time.

-Visualizations: Integrate D3 or other tools to make trends easy to understand at a glance.

-Engagement: Turn data into a living, interactive part of the cook’s workflow — not just something buried in back-office spreadsheets.
+Itegrate the PLAN sheet as well so each item will also display current STATUS, CHEF, etc

-The vision: recipe cards that don’t just instruct, but connect cooks to the bigger picture.
+The vision: recipe cards that don’t just instruct, but connect cooks to the bigger picture AND TO EACH OTHER...

-How it Works
+How it Works:

 Upload the SHOP sheet